CANBUS Digital Control

 Note that depending on model, the controller may be shipped pre-configured for digital control.
 This section provides details for users who need to adjust or enable digital control.

-CANBUS Digital Control Options will be set to the desired options.
+The CAN Bus Digital Control Options must be set to the desired options.
 For example, if it is desired that motion is inhibited unless Digital Control messages are being received, set the quickstop and/or zero throttle bits of this item.
 As a result, unless valid Digital Control messages are being received, the motor will not move an the Reason for Stop indication will include 'Digital Stop Active'

 Set Motor Control Options